 In the early 1970s, Dr. Meeker redirected his career into education; he began doctoral studies at the University of Southern California; in 1973 he completed his advanced degree; his dissertation was a public school design to address the problems that had surfaced in US education in the 1960s.
 It was entitled “A New School for the Cities” and was published as a full issue of Education and Urban Society.

-Dr. Robert Meeker has been a partner in SOI development for the past fifty years.
-His design efforts have been concentrated in these principal areas:
+Dr. Robert Meeker was a partner in SOI development for over fifty years.
+His design efforts were concentrated in these principal areas:

 - Designing computer programs for the clinical analysis of SOI test results.